Prediction: Top 3 Evolutionary Trends For Next-Gen Cyber Attacks

 Almost anyone can now purchase malware and various exploit kits, which are pretty much ready to use.

-So far, 2016 has also brought new evolutions in ransomware, confirming many of the trends we anticipated at the end of last year, including the fine tuning and enhancements of attack vectors.
-Other areas have evolved different from what we expected, with encryption levels going as far as 4096-bit in the case of the still active CryptoWall and the defunct TeslaCrypt.
+So far, 2016 has also brought new evolutions in ransomware, confirming many of the trends we anticipated at the end of last year, including the fine-tuning and enhancements of attack vectors.
+Other areas have evolved differently from what we expected, with encryption levels going as far as 4096-bit in the case of the still active CryptoWall and the defunct TeslaCrypt.